 There’s a reason HVAC technicians must be licensed and certified: AC repair is a specialty job that requires training and expertise.
 Most HVAC repairs are too much for even the most proficient DIYers, but there are some simple repairs or replacements you can do yourself.

-• Check your circuit breaker and thermostat to make sure that an AC malfunction isn’t due to an easily remedied problem.
+• Check your circuit breaker and thermostat to ensure that an AC malfunction isn’t caused by an easily remedied problem.

 • Change your air filter regularly.